shermondevelopment/challange-bis2bis/Readme.md

 # Backend challenge

-The challenge is to create a crud where there is registration, editing, deletion, customer listing.
+The challenge is to create a crud where there is registration, editing, deletion, universities listing.

 ## What is inside?